terra-campaigns/hostile/_hostileNotions.md

 - [ ] RNA is a virus that will infect all human networks for knowledge
 - [ ] Book of sky as a cult, after playing dead planet.
 Check shadows in the sky SL178
-- [ ] Lebkuchen is aware the PCs have stopped a initiative in French Guiana, and someone arrives in Brightside after 2225-12-01.
-From there, every session, another interested faction traces the PCs
 - [ ] Alien from Olaf and Sabaka story are Metalianos
-- [ ] Maintenance pay for cyber from 2226-Nov?
-- [ ] The guy that had the eyes stolen searches for the Doomborgs
 - [ ] While deleting films that proof The Boxer is alive, some third level backup was missed.
+Analysis finished on January 7th will reveal that and connect the dots that Boxer is alive.
+Move the box was a 7 on the die.
+Harry Tungla (the trucker company guy) might open his mouth.
 - [ ] Crew on Brightside knows that the Doomborgs were taking the pannels from the Frostbreaker.
 Maybe they know the reason, maybe they don't.